Capsize-Games/facehuggershield/README.md

 ## Usage

-Facehuggershield was specifically designed to override Huggingface libraries, so the following examples show how to do that.
+FacehuggerShield was specifically designed to override HuggingFace libraries, so the following examples show how to do that.

-Install with Huggingface libraries (or any other library you want to restrict).
+Install with HuggingFace libraries (or any other library you want to restrict).

 ```bash
 pip install facehuggershield